rahil627/khapunk/README.md

 	myBuffer.g2.end();

 ```

 Your shaders should be placed in projectRoot/Sources/Shaders/

+Shaders should have the naming convention: myFrag.frag.glsl and myVert.vert.glsl respectively.
+To load your shader use Loader.the.getShader with ".glsl" omitted.

 ---

 Tiled